docker/machine/docs/drivers/aws.md

 -   `--amazonec2-use-ebs-optimized-instance`: Create an EBS Optimized Instance, instance type must support it.
 -   `--amazonec2-ssh-keypath`: Path to Private Key file to use for instance.
 Matching public key with .pub extension should exist
 -   `--amazonec2-retries`:  Set retry count for recoverable failures (use -1 to disable)
+-   `--amazonec2-use-iam-role`: Use the IAM role of the EC2 instance that docker-machine is run on

 Environment variables and default values: